RakhithJK/containers-podman-wiki/Buildah-Vendor-Treadmill.md

    1. `make vendor` to pull in current buildah @ main
    1. run a few tests; fix any problems
    1. (It's a little trickier than that, and for the most part Ed worries about it so you don't have to)
-2. **cherry-pick** - run ad hoc by a developer needing to vendor in a new buildah into podman.
+2. **pick** - run ad hoc by a developer needing to vendor in a new buildah into podman.
 This is the part that you, dear reader, probably want to know about.

 We will cover those in reverse order, because chances are you're here for vendoring buildah.